-- Divide the 16x16 window into a 4x4 grid of cells (2x2 case shown below) - Quantize the gradient orientations i.e. snap each gradient to one of 8 angles - Each gradient contributes not just 1, but magnitude(gradient) to the histogram, i.e. stronger gradients contribute more - 16 cells \ 8 orientations = 128 dimensional descriptor for each detected feature - Normalize + clip (threshold normalize to 0.2) + normalize the descriptor - We want:
+- Divide the 16x16 window into a 4x4 grid of cells (2x2 case shown below) - Quantize the gradient orientations i.e. snap each gradient to one of 8 angles - Each gradient contributes not just 1, but magnitude(gradient) to the histogram, i.e. stronger gradients contribute more - 16 cells 8 orientations = 128 dimensional descriptor for each detected feature - Normalize + clip (threshold normalize to 0.2) + normalize the descriptor - After normalizing, we have: